 The climates of many of the states in which we have homebuilding operations, particularly California, Texas, Florida and other coastal areas, present increased risks of, and have recently experienced, adverse weather and natural disasters which may be caused by, or exacerbated by, climate change.
 We may not be able to insure against some of these risks, and damage or destruction to our homes under construction or our building lots and community improvements caused by adverse weather or natural disasters could result in uninsured or underinsured losses.
 We could also suffer significant construction delays or substantial fluctuations in the pricing or availability of building materials and labor due to such disasters.
 Any of these events could cause a delay in scheduled closings and a decrease in our revenue, cash flows and earnings.
-For example, in September 2022, Hurricane Ian caused limited construction and home closing delays in our Florida markets.
+Additionally, such disasters may increase the cost of homeowner's insurance, which could negatively impact our sales and profitability if homeowners are unable to obtain cost-effective insurance.